adem-wg/adem-spec/draft-adem-wg-adem-core.md

 1. If the emblem does not bear a signature, return `UNSIGNED`.
 2. Run the *signed emblem verification procedure* ({{signed-emblems}}; results in one of `SIGNED-TRUSTED`, `SIGNED-UNTRUSTED`, or `INVALID`).
-3. If previous procedure resulted in `INVALID` or the emblem does not include the "iss" claim, return the last verification procedure's result and the emtpy set of OIs.
+3. If previous procedure resulted in `INVALID` or the emblem does not include the `iss` claim, return the last verification procedure's result and the emtpy set of OIs.
 4. Run the *organizational emblem verification procedure* ({{org-emblems}}; results in one of `ORGANIZATIONAL-TRUSTED`, `ORGANIZATIONAL-UNTRUSTED`, `INVALID`).
 5. If the previous procedure resulted in `INVALID` return `INVALID` and the empty set of OIs.
-6. If all tokens include the same "iss" claim, return the strongest return value matching `*-TRUSTED`, the strongest return value matching `*-UNTRUSTED` provided that it is strictly stronger than the strongest return value matching `*-TRUSTED`, and the empty set of OIs.
+6. If all tokens include the same `iss` claim, return the strongest return value matching `*-TRUSTED`, the strongest return value matching `*-UNTRUSTED` provided that it is strictly stronger than the strongest return value matching `*-TRUSTED`, and the empty set of OIs.
 7. Run the *endorsed emblem verification procedure* ({{endorsed-emblems}}; results in a set of OIs and one of `ENDORSED-TRUSTED`, `ENDORSED-UNTRUSTED`, `INVALID`).
 8. Return the strongest return value matching `*-TRUSTED`, the strongest return value matching `*-UNTRUSTED` provided that it is strictly stronger than the strongest return value matching `*-TRUSTED`, and the set of OIs returned by the endorsed emblem verification procedure.